akeneo/pim-api-docs/content/beta/asset-manager/transformations-focus.md

 In one single transformation, you can define one or several operations.

 ::: warning
-Defining the same operation twice in the same transformation is forbidden as it would totally make no sense.
+Defining the same operation type twice in the same transformation is forbidden as it would totally make no sense.
 :::

 The `operations` property follows this format: